 The new kid on the OS block is ChromeOS, which could be an option if you’re essentially cloud-native and just need a device to get you online.
 Just remember, Chromebooks have very limited offline functionality.

-The WannaCry attack of 2017 was made possible by the fact that people continued to use Windows XP long after its support ended and without taking sufficient precautions to compensate for the fact that its vulnerabilities were, by that point widely known.
+The WannaCry attack of 2017 was made possible by the fact that people continued to use Windows XP long after its support ended.
+Without taking sufficient precautions to compensate for the fact that its vulnerabilities were, by that point widely known.

-In simple terms, if you insist on continuing to use Windows7 after its official end of life, then you are setting yourself up for security-related trouble further down the line and it is down to you to be prepared for this and to manage it.
+In simple terms, if you insist on continuing to use Windows7 after its official end of life, then you are setting yourself up for security-related trouble further down the line.
+It is down to you to be prepared for this and to manage it.

 For practical purposes, you have two main options.
 One is to stick with Windows7 but to use your computers purely as a means to access the cloud.
 You would need to be strict about this, for example, you can’t store any passwords on them as that could compromise your cloud security.
 The other option would be to stay behind a virtual private network.
 You could do both and you still need to implement all the security precautions you can (which will probably diminish as W7 ceases to be supported by software developers).